SamuelVeverka/Visualizing-Wisconsin-ACT-Scores-with-a-Map-in-R/map_tutorial.md

 ![](map_tutorial_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

 Using fixed breaks, it is easy to see the districts with the very highest and lowest scores, but it is a little difficult to see trends.
-I would like to segment the data in a different way which may provide more insight.
+I will segment the data in a different way which may provide more insight.

-So in addition to splitting score by fixed intervals, I would also like to plot scores by quantiles.
-I will use five quantiles and use a different color pallete.
+So in addition to splitting scores by fixed intervals, I will plot the scores by quantiles.
+I will use five quantiles called quintiles and use a different color pallete.

 ```r
 breaks_quant <- classIntervals(district_map$AVERAGE_SCORE, n = 5, style = "quantile")